it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Deploy Automated Operating System Patch Management Tools

-[Delete?
-Overlaps with RABET-V]
-[AMW: We should discuss.
-Automated is best but it does become a problem of review/approve.]

 Deploy automated software update tools in order to ensure that the operating systems are running the most recent security updates provided by the software vendor.

 > Ensure all systems are updated until it is no longer appropriate to make changes to a system before an election.
 Beyond this point, patches should be reviewed by security personnel and a decision should be made on whether the operational risk of patching it greater than the security risk posed by the vulnerability.

 Applies to: Hosted components

+Method: Copy

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 2.2.4

 ### Deploy Automated Software Patch Management Tools

-[Delete?
-Overlaps with RABET-V]
-[AMW: We need to strike a balance.
-Automated into a pre-production system which is then submitted to RABET-V?
-Then, manually pushed upon approval?
-What if we allowed them to patch OS and 3rd party components and the verification happens retroactively?]
-[I would be OK with retroactive verification for security related patches ONLY]

 Deploy automated software update tools in order to ensure that third-party software on all systems is running the most recent security updates provided by the software vendor.

 > Ensure that software is patched until it is no longer appropriate to make changes to software prior to an election.
 After this date, manually review patches to determine if the operational risk of patching is greater than the security risk of the vulnerability the patch fixes.

+Applies to: All

+Method: Copy

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 2.2.5

 ### Utilize Centrally Managed Anti-Malware Software

-Utilize centrally managed anti-malware software to continuously monitor and defend the vendor provided workstations and servers.
+Utilize centrally managed anti-malware software to continuously monitor and defend workstations and servers.

 > All endpoints in an election technology solution must use properly installed and constantly running anti-malware software.
 Central management allows administrators to enforce this rule.